11.6.2 Making a Japanese Sword - Part 1

 As for the iron sands used as ore; I have given up trying to figure out exactly what that stuff is.
 Here are examples that shall go unnamed:

-course, and that is always good for having something look more interesting and
+is always good for having something look more interesting and special.

 In what follows I will stay mostly within the terminology used throughout the hyperscript.
 I do apologize if I "translated" something not quite correctly from the typical Japanese confusionalese.
 Much of what follows is based on various Wikipedia articles, Hitachi Metal Internet sites, and various scientific articles, foremost some of Tatsuo Inoue 1).